mokkabonna/pure-rest-api/docs/processing.md

 The user code can do its own requests based on a customized http client given to it along with the representation embodied in the request.

+All clients can do safe method requests (GET, HEAD)
+We might add functionality to append a link of relation derived

 The request done to the user code is determined by content negotiation.
 For javascript code it is application/javascript.

 For other processing (like processing by a human) the content type might be plain/text, text/commonmark, text/html, even image/*

 The request body should contain all information that is needed to make a the processing possible.
 Keep in mind that the URL does locate/identify the resource that is responsible for processing the request.

 So for a human it might be /martin/programming/knockout.js

 And a request body might contain consist of a html representation together with code samples, links to documentation, a question, contain a submit form for the answer etc.